PX4/PX4-Autopilot/nuttx/configs/README.txt

     is selected, then these options are also available.

     CONFIG_SYSLOG_CHAR - Enable the generic character device for the SYSLOG.
+      A disadvantage of using the generic character device for the SYSLOG is that it cannot handle debug output generated from interrupt level handlers.
       NOTE:  No more than one SYSLOG device should be configured.

     CONFIG_RAMLOG - Enables the RAM logging feature.
 The RAM log is a circular